lizmat/raku-all-modules/IanTayler/MinG/README.md

 Each line you write of input will be parsed using your grammar.
 You can parse several sentences in a series by separating them with a ';'.
 You can modify gr0.mg at any point and restart `ming-analyser.p6` to have your new grammar working.

-If you want to try out the example grammars, they can be accessed by passing the arguments `--eng0` for a very small grammar of something-like-English, copied from Stabler (2013) and `--espa0` for a not-so-small (but small) grammar of Spanish written by myself.
+If you want to try out the example grammars, they can be accessed by passing the arguments `--eng0` for a very small grammar of something-like-English, copied from Stabler (2013), `--espa0` for a not-so-small (but small) grammar of Spanish written by myself, and --nihongo0 for a minimal grammar of japanese used to exemplify complement directionality in EDMGs.
 Like so:

     ming-analyser.p6 --eng0
     ming-analyser.p6 --espa0
+    ming-analyser.p6 --nihongo0

 When inputting lines, pay attention _not_ to put a final dot to your sentence. "dance." is a different word from "dance".